Where is Camp Onyahsa located?

 What are the check-in and check-out times?

-Check-in is scheduled between 2:30pm and 4:00pm on Sundays.
-Each family will receive a confirmation letter with a specific check-in time listed.
+Check-in is scheduled between 2:00 pm and 3:30 pm on Sundays.
+Each family will receive a confirmation email 1-2 business days before Sunday check-in with a specific check-in time assigned.
 Camp sessions end on Saturday at approximately 11:30 am.
-Parents are invited to attend the awards presentation that runs from 10:30-11:15am.
-Mini-Camp ends on Wednesday at approximately 7:30pm.
-Parents are invited to the awards ceremony from 6:45pm- 7:00pm.
+Parents are invited to attend the awards presentation that runs from 10:30-11:15 am.

-The average camper enrollment is fewer than 100 overnight campers and 16 day campers per session, which allows our camp to foster a real sense of belonging.
+The average camper enrollment is fewer than 100 overnight campers and 16-day campers per session, allowing our Camp to foster a sense of belonging.

 Can I send extra food with my camper?

-No, the presence of food or beverages in the living areas presents safety concerns with respect to food allergies, spoilage and rodents.
+No, the presence of food or beverages in the living areas presents safety concerns for food allergies, spoilage, and rodents.
 It also poses equity issues.
 Central to our wellness aims, Onyahsa offers nutritious meals and snacks throughout the day.
-Special dietary foods will be accepted and stored in the kitchen area for serving under the supervision of the Health Director.
+Special dietary foods will be accepted and stored in the kitchen area to serve under the Health Director's supervision.

 May I call my camper to check on them?

-From years of our own experience, along with that of other respected resident camps, we recommend that parents do not call children during their camp session unless it is an emergency.
+From years of experience, along with other respected resident camps, we recommend that parents do not call children during their camp session unless it is an emergency.
 If your child is experiencing significant challenges, is injured, or becomes ill, the Camp Administration will contact you.
-Many campers adjust well to camp until a phone call from a well-meaning parent.
+Many campers adjust well to Camp until a phone call from a well-meaning parent.

 May I send mail?

 Absolutely!
 Although we think it best not to make frequent phone calls or visits, we strongly encourage you to send letters to your children.
-It is also a good idea to send pre-stamped and addressed postcards or envelopes with them to Camp.
-These paper letters and cards tend to be those that are saved and cherished later.
-Our mailing address is PO Box 84, Dewittville, NY 14728.
-Our physical address is 5411 East Lake Rd, Dewittville, NY 14728
+It is also a good idea to send your camper with pre-stamped and addressed postcards or envelopes to Camp.

 What if my camper becomes homesick?